centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 You can also create your own nameserver hostnames and use them, as long as they are registered and resolve to the correct IP addresses.

 If you plan to use HEXONET's DNS, ensure to activate checkbox `DNS Management` for the appropriate TLDs in the Domain Pricing Section of WHMCS (System Settings > Domain Pricing).
+This Domain Addon, when ordered, leads to getting an internal DNS Zone created at HEXONET, ready to use with the related domain name and the domain itself will be connected to it.
+This service is totally for free, no worries.
+Reminder: If you want to use a 3rd-party DNS, nothing you should start offering.

 ![dnsmanagement]({{ 'assets/images/whmcs/ispapi-registrar/tldpricing.png' | relative_url }})